 Step 1.
-Upon eligibility Ryder will make a Company Contribution in the amount of \$400 to be paid annually as of the last day of the Plan Year (to those actively employed on December 31) regardless of whether or not the employee contributes anything.
+Upon eligibility Ryder will make a Company Contribution in the amount of \$400 to be paid annually as of the last day of the Plan Year (to those actively employed on December 31) regardless of whether or not the Team Member contributes anything.

-If an employee chooses to contribute from his or her paycheck there are two match components: Step 2: Ryder will match \$1 for each \$1 of the employee's contribution up to a total of \$300 per year Step 3: Ryder will match \$.50 for each additional \$1 of employee's contribution up to the next \$800 (employee has now contributed a total of \$1,100).
+If a Team Member chooses to contribute from their paycheck there are two match components:

+Step 2: Ryder will match \$1 for each \$1 of the Team Member's contribution up to a total of \$300 per year.
+Step 3: Ryder will match \$.50 for each additional \$1 of Team Member's contribution up to the next \$800 (Team Member has now contributed a total of \$1,100).